rebaz94/macro_kit/doc/get_started.md

-# Macro Kit
+## Get started

-A blazingly fast code generation tool for Dart that generates code instantly on save—no build runner required.
+**Macro:** A blazingly fast code generation tool for Dart that generates code instantly on save—no build runner required.

 ## ✨ Features